We now value the worth of something by how picture-ready it is. I got caught up in it myself while staying in Los Angeles recently.

-Yet almost every retailer I ask will say their unique selling point is their customer service.
+Yet almost every retailer I ask will say their unique selling point is customer service.

-Stores are closing at a record pace partly because retail was overbuilt over the past several generations and partly due to online shopping habits, but don’t ignore the third reason: it’s just not fun or rewarding to go shopping in 90% of stores.
+Stores are closing at a record pace partly because retail was overbuilt over the past several generations and partly due to online shopping habits.
+However, don’t ignore the third reason: it’s just not fun or rewarding to go shopping in 90% of stores.

 They’re tired of meeting bored and disinterested employees.